 4. What is the biggest challenge for AI adoption in healthcare?

-One of the biggest challenges is integration and workflow adoption.
-For an AI tool to be successful, it must fit seamlessly into existing clinical workflows and be easy for busy professionals to use.
-Other challenges include ensuring data quality, overcoming user skepticism, and navigating complex regulatory landscapes.
+One of the biggest challenges is not just the technology, but the organizational readiness for it.
+For an AI tool to be successful, it must fit into existing clinical workflows, be supported by a strong IT infrastructure, and be accepted by staff.
+Overcoming cultural resistance, ensuring data quality, and navigating complex regulatory landscapes are all significant hurdles.

 5. How can a medical practice start using AI?